scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[32:8]** And it came to pass when I had spoken to them all these words, that I, Baruch, went my way, and when the people saw me setting out, they lifted up their voice and lamented and said:

-**[32:9]** "Whither departest thou from us, Baruch, and forsakest us as a father who forsakes his orphan children, and departs from them?
+**[32:9]** "Whither departest thou from us, Baruch, and forsakest us as a father who forsakes his orphan children, and departs from them?"

 **[33:1]** "Are these the commands which thy companion, Jeremiah the prophet, commanded thee, and said unto thee:

-**[33:2]** "Look to this people till I go and make ready the rest of the brethren in Babylon, against whom has gone forth the sentence that they should be led into captivity"?
+**[33:2]** "Look to this people till I go and confirm the rest of the brethren in Babylon, against whom has gone forth the sentence that they should be led into captivity'?

 **[33:3]** And now if thou also forsakest us, it were good for us all to die before thee, and then that thou shouldst withdraw from us."

 **[34:4]** And I answered and said unto the people: "Far be it from me to forsake you or to withdraw from you, but I will only go unto the Holy of Holies to inquire of the Mighty One concerning you and concerning Zion, if in some respect I should receive more illumination: and after these things I will return to you."

 **[35:1]** And I, Baruch, went to the holy place, and sat down upon the ruins and wept, and said: